 Release Date : 19 Jun 2010

-9. With Quest II, the team has upped the ante.
-Quest II will see more collaboration with schools.
-The Quest II website to be launched in July will allow Quest fans to check out the latest reading promotions, Quest-related competitions and outreach activities.
+In the coming months, Quest II will see more collaborations with schools where outreach activities in the form of graffiti artworks and mass borrowing of books in schools will be introduced.
+The Quest II website to be launched in July will boast more illustrations and content and allow Quest fans to check out the latest Quest news such as reading promotions, Quest-related competitions and outreach activities.

 In addition to building up their collections of the entire series of Quest collectible cards, Quest fans can also look forward to redeem a wide array of limited edition Quest collectibles such as caps, tumblers, T-shirts and stickers for Ez-link cards.
 For more information on Quest, members of the public can visit http://quest.pl.sg